sassoftware/sas-container-recipes/docs/wiki/Post-run-Tasks.md

     1. In the **management.health.mail** section, click the Edit icon.

-    1. Turn the **enabled** toggle to **on**.
+    1. Set the **enabled** toggle to **on**.

     1. Click **Save**.

     When this toggle is set, health checks will be enabled after the mail service is restarted.
-If the mail host is not configured or is configured incorrectly, or if it cannot connect to the SMTP mail server, the mail service will indicate it is in a failed state.
+If the mail host is not configured or is configured incorrectly, or if it cannot connect to the SMTP mail server, the mail service will indicate that it is in a failed state.

 5. Restart the mail service.